rancher/fleet/docs/bundle-diffs.md

 ```

 ### 2. Deployment gatekeeper-controller-manager:
-The gatekeeper-controller-manager deployment is modified since there are cpu limits and tolerations applied which are not in the actual bundle.
+The gatekeeper-controller-manager deployment is modified since there are cpu limits and tolerations applied (which are not in the actual bundle).

 ```
 {